-- (m) requiring the occupier of a place to carry out specified treatments or procedures to assist in preventing the spread of the pest: - (n) requiring the owner or person in charge of goods to carry out specified treatments or procedures to assist in preventing the spread of the pest: - (o) requiring the destruction of goods if the goods may contain or harbour the pest or otherwise pose a risk of spreading the pest: - (p) prohibiting or regulating specified uses of goods that may promote the spread or survival of the pest: - (q) prohibiting or regulating the use or disposal of organic material: - (r) prohibiting or regulating the use of specified practices in the management of organisms that may promote the spread or survival of the pest: - (s) prohibiting or regulating the movement of goods that may contain or harbour the pest or otherwise pose a risk of spreading the pest.

-- (a) apply generally or to different classes or descriptions of persons, places, goods, or other things: - (b) apply all the time or at 1 or more specified times of the year: - (c) apply throughout the region or in a specified part or parts of the region with, if necessary, another rule on the same subject matter applying to another specified part of the region: - (d) specify that a contravention of the rule creates an offence under section 154N(19).

-Section 73: replaced, on 18 September 2012, by section 39 of the Biosecurity Law Reform Act 2012 (2012 No 73).

-If the council is satisfied that section 73 has been complied with, the council may take the fifth step in the making of a plan, which is for the council to consider whether the council is satisfied, in relation to the plan prepared under section 73,-

-- (a) that the plan is not inconsistent with- - (i) the national policy direction; or - (ii) any other pest management plan on the same organism; or - (iii) any pathway management plan; or - (iv) a regional policy statement or regional plan prepared under the Resource Management Act 1991; or - (v) any regulations; and
+(m) requiring the occupier of a place to carry out specified treatments or pr cedures to assist in preventing the spread of the pest: (n) - ing the owner or person in charge of goods to carry out specified nents or procedures to assist in preventing the spread of the pest: (0) - ing the destruction of goods if the goods may contain or harbour est or otherwise pose a risk of spreading the pest: (p) - ohibiting or regulating specified uses of goods that may promote the read or survival of the pest: (q) prohib piting or regulating the use or disposal of organic material: biting or regulating the use of specified practices in the manage- of organisms that may promote the spread or survival of the pest: (s) - biting or regulating the movement of goods that may contain or ur the pest or otherwise pose a risk of spreading the pest.
+(6) A rule e may- (a) generally or to different classes or descriptions of persons, places, , or other things: (b) apply all the time or at 1 or more specified times of the year: (c) with, throughout the region or in a specified part or parts of the region if necessary, another rule on the same subject matter applying to er specified part of the region: (d) specify that a contravention of the rule creates an offence under section $154N(19)$ . ction 73: replaced, on 18 September 2012, by section 39 of the Biosecurity Law Reform Act 2012 012 No 73).
+74 Fifth step: s atisfaction on contents of plan and requirements may t sider the council is satisfied that section 73 has been complied with, the council ay take the fifth step in the making of a plan, which is for the council to con- ler whether the council is satisfied, in relation to the plan prepared under sec- on $73,$ - e plan is not inconsistent with- (i) the national policy direction; or (ii) any other pest management plan on the same organism; or (iii) any pathway management plan; or (iv) a plan prepared under the Natural and Built Environment Act 2023; or prohibiting or regulating specified activities by the occupier of a place, which deter the presence on that place of organisms that assist in the control of the pest:

-- (b) that, for each subject of the plan, the benefits of the plan outweigh the costs, after taking account of the likely consequences of inaction or other courses of action; and - (c) that, for each subject of the plan, persons who are required, as a group, to meet directly any or all of the costs of implementing the plan- - (i) will accrue, as a group, benefits outweighing the costs; or - (ii) contribute, as a group, to the creation, continuance, or exacerbation of the problems proposed to be resolved by the plan; and - (d) that, for each subject of the plan, there is likely to be adequate funding for the implementation of the plan for the shorter of its proposed duration and 5 years; and - (e) that each rule- - (i) will assist in achieving the plan's objectives; and - (ii) will not trespass unduly on the rights of individuals.
+- (v) any regulations; and - (b) that, for each subject of the plan, the benefits of the plan outweigh the costs, after taking account of the likely consequences of inaction or other courses of action; and - (c) that, for each subject of the plan, persons who are required, as a group, to meet directly any or all of the costs of implementing the plan- - (i) will accrue, as a group, benefits outweighing the costs; or - (ii) contribute, as a group, to the creation, continuance, or exacerbation of the problems proposed to be resolved by the plan; and - (d) that, for each subject of the plan, there is likely to be adequate funding for the implementation of the plan for the shorter of its proposed duration and 5 years; and - (e) that each rule- - (i) will assist in achieving the plan's objectives; and - (ii) will not trespass unduly on the rights of individuals.